PaulaTeeuwen/Bindfitnplot/README.md

 | **Guest_add_i** | Volume of guest added per addition and per spectrum \(i\) (µL). |

----

 ## Fitting Program: Fitting Parameters

-The script `bindfitnplot.py` fits a selection of parameters depending on the chosen model.
+The script provides three fitting functions corresponding to three different binding equations.
+Each function computes intermediate concentrations (such as \([G]\) or \([HG]\)) using the appropriate analytical expressions and then fits the model parameters to the experimental data.
 These fitted parameters are written to the output file.
 All formulas assume 1:1 binding.

 ### 1. Stern–Volmer
 | Parameter | Meaning |
 |----------|----------|
 | **Ka** | Association constant \( K_a \) |
 | **F0** | Fluorescence of host solution before guest addition \( F_0 \) |

+Although the script allows the user to fix \(F₀\) at the intensity of the initial peaks, an internal comparison check is implemented.
+For best performance, it is recommended to **let the program optimize \(F₀\)**.

 ### 2. Tsukube
 | Parameter | Meaning |